-On Tuesday, January 8, 2019, the European Union added the Ministry of Intelligence of the Iranian Security Forces and two of its officials on the terrorist list of the union.
+On Tuesday, January 8, 2019, the European Union categorized the Ministry of Intelligence of the Iranian Security Forces and two of its officials on the terrorist list of the union.

-Reuters reported on Tuesday, the Danish Foreign Minister and his diplomats said the European Union approved the inclusion of a part of the Iranian intelligence ministry and its two brokers on the European Union terrorist list for designing a terrorist attack in Europe.
+Reuters reported on Tuesday that the Danish Foreign Minister and his diplomats said the European Union approved the inclusion of a part of the Iranian intelligence ministry and its two brokers on the European Union terrorist list for designing a terrorist attack in Europe.